 Alliance is partnered with Poudre School District (PSD) and is in a PSD building.
 Due to this, we have limitations we are required to follow due to the contract with PSD.
 The policy that impacts families most is that when PSD district offices are closed, then Alliance has to close as well.
 Please note that this is not when PSD schools are closed.
 It is specific to when the District Offices are closed.
 We are not allowed in the PSD buildings on these days.
 Please check the PSD calendar to confirm dates.
-Our program is closed New Years Day, Presidents Day, Memorial Day, the week of July 4th, Labor Day, Columbus Day, Thanksgiving and the Day after, Christmas Day and the week between Christmas and New Years (the actual dates may vary year to year depending on what day the holiday falls on - please see communication directly from the center at that time).
+Our program is closed New Years Day, Presidents Day, Memorial Day, the 1st week of PSD summer vacation, Fourth of July, Labor Day, Columbus Day, Thanksgiving and the Day after, Christmas Day and the week between Christmas and New Years (the actual dates may vary year to year depending on what day the holiday falls on - please see communication directly from the center at that time).